sedillon93/13-14-Relational-Modeling/README.md

 * **\_\_test\_\_/** - contains test modules

 ## Feature Tasks
-For this assignment you will be building a RESTful HTTP server useing express.
+For this assignment you will be building a RESTful HTTP server using express.

 #### Model
 In the model/ directory create a Model for a resource using Mongoose (that is different from the class lecture resource).
 The model must include 4 properties, two of which should be required.
-Design your model so that it can have a relationship to a second model you will design create tomorrow.
+Design your model so that it can have a relationship to a second model you will create tomorrow.
 It should be the `One` in a `One to Many` model relationship.

 #### Server Endpoints
-Create the following routes for performing CRUD opperations on your resourcee
+Create the following routes for performing CRUD operations on your resource
 * `POST /api/<resource-name>`
   * pass data as stringifed JSON in the body of a **POST** request to create a new resource
-  * on success respond with a 200 status code and the created note
+  * on success respond with a 200 status code and the created resource
   * on failure due to a bad request send a 400 status code
 * `GET /api/<resource-name>/:id`
-  * should respond with the resource on success
+  * should respond with the resource and a 200 on success
     * if the id is not found respond with a 404
 * `PUT /api/<resource-name>/:id`
-  * should respond with the updated resource on success
+  * should respond with the updated resource and a 200 on success
     * if the id is not found respond with a 404
     * if the request is invalid it should respond with a 400
 * `DELETE /api/<resource-name>/:id`
-  * the route should delete a note with the given id
+  * the route should delete a resource with the given id
   * on success this should return a 204 status code with no content in the body
-  * on failure due to a resouce with that id not existing respond with a 404 status code
+  * on failure due to a resource with that id not existing respond with a 404 status code

 ## Tests
 * Write tests to ensure the `/api/resource-name` endpoint responds as described for each condition below: